 In my opinion, the best month to visit Port Douglas is October.
 During this month, the weather is usually very calm and warm, resulting in the best visibility out on the reef and the most days of sunshine!

-Getting Around in Port Douglas & the Tropical North
+How to Get Around in Port Douglas

 Like most places in Australia, the best way to make the most out of the many epic things to do and see in Port Douglas is to have your own set of wheels.
 Of course, there are several tours and organised day trips you can book if you're using Port Douglas as a base.

 However, if you're more into independent travel like myself, then renting a car is a good idea.

-Below are some resources that'll prove helpful in saving a few bucks on your rental in the Tropics.
+Below are some resources that'll prove helpful in saving a few bucks on your rental in the Queensland tropics.

 Should I stay in Port Douglas or Cairns?